iSchool-at-Illinois/FDA/md/OverviewObjectives.md

 ## Learning Objectives

-1. Introduce mathematical structures and methods essential for understanding information systems.
+1. Introduce the mathematical bases of multivariate data analysis

-2. Prepare students for further core and elective undergraduate coursework in information sciences.
+2. Prepare students for further coursework in statistics and data mining

 ## Learning Outcomes

 Upon completion of this course, students will be able to:

-1. Understand the definitions and uses of discrete and finite mathematical structures that are employed in information systems analysis, planning, and design.
+1. Understand data analysis and data mining methods from algebraic, geometric, and computational perspectives.

-2. Solve elemenary problems involving sets, relations, graphs, and other structures.
+2. Solve problems involving vectors and matrices.

-3. Recognize and appreciate the roles played by mathematical objects in models of application domains.
+3. Explain how data analysis routines available for higher level tools (such as the R language) work "under the hood."

 ## Support of broader goals and objectives